-In addition, there are many other sources of funding available to scholars at all levels who wish to travel internationally for research-related purposes; some of those possibilities are listed below.
-Please add others, with web sites.
+In the meantime, there are many other sources of funding available to scholars at all levels who wish to travel internationally for research-related purposes; some of those possibilities are listed below.

 Alexander S. Onassis Public Benefit Foundation

 The program is intended exclusively for non-Greeks: members of national academies, university professors at all levels holding a doctorate, post-doctorate researchers, post-graduate students and doctoral candidates, artists, and teachers, in both primary and secondary education, of Greek language, literature, history and culture.